Deaf actor Kotsur wins supporting actor Oscar for 'CODA'

 The 53-year-old actor from Mesa, Arizona, has toiled in the industry for over 30 years.
 He had expressed gratitude for the recognition “CODA” brought him after enduring years of financial struggles.
 Kotsur’s career has received a welcomed boost as a result of the accolades.

+“This is just the beginning for me.
+This is a new chapter,” Kotsur said.
+“My question is, is Hollywood ready for a new step forward?”

 Kotsur’s wife, actress Deanne Bray, is deaf.
-He kissed her before heading to the stage.
+He kissed her before heading to the stage to claim his historic victory.

+“She made so many sacrifices to support our family,” Kotsur signed backstage.

+On stage, Kotsur mentioned the “CODA” cast’s recent visit to the White House, where they met President Joe Biden and first lady Jill Biden.

 Much of Kotsur’s career has been spent on the stage.
 He’s appeared in productions for the National Theatre of the Deaf and Deaf West Theatre in Los Angeles.